 2. Show off your skills

 At this point in our careers, we have a proven list of accomplishments and skillsets.
-We have navigated some of our toughest times and have already been through the learning.
+We have navigated some of our toughest times and have already been through the learning process.
 Because of this we require less training and possess the right skills, because yeah, we know how to do it.
 We need to show off our confidence and accolades to a potential employer.
 They need to know that our leadership skills and experience will fit in flawlessly with their company.
+Be sure to include all of these skills and accomplishments in your resume; you could choose to use a professional resume writing service, and really make your resume shine.

 3. Be bold